deodandem/1134/content/docs/Schedule/_index.md

 9/25: Sonnet reader (cont.) *Art of the Sonnet,* Introduction (p.
 5-25)
 <p class="descript">
 Prior to class, focus on finishing Essay 1.
-If you have time, read the introduction of <i>Art of the Sonnet</i>.
-This provides an important historical overview of the sonnet form.
+If you have time, read the introduction of <i>Art of the Sonnet</i> and peruse some of the short essays on individual sonnets.
 When you're done, read the given page range of <i>Post-Petrarchism</i> for Monday.
-We will sart reading excerpts of both texts in class and discuss some of their differences in approach.
+In class, we will try to consolidate some of the observations we made in class on Wednesday and do some more reading exercises.

 ### Week 5: Sept 28, 30, Oct 2 – Sonnet